nbarbettini/little-aspnetcore-book/chapters/your-first-application/hello-world-in-csharp.md

 ## Hello World in C# #
 Before you dive into ASP.NET Core, try creating and running a simple C# application.
 You can do this all from the command line.
-First, create a new folder for the project (you can put this anywhere, such as your Documents folder):
+First, create a new folder for the project (you can put this anywhere, such as your home or Documents folder):

 ```
 mkdir CsharpHelloWorld